3 Ways Music Improves Brain Function:

 Music Therapy and Your Health:

-Classical music has been noted to calm and relax blood pressure.
+Classical music improves brain health by helping induce a state of calmness, increasing circulation and reducing blood pressure.
 Research shows that listening to calm, gentle music for a few minutes each day has a tendency to stabilize blood pressure.

 Those suffering from neurological conditions have seen improvements from music therapy.
 (6) This style of therapy stimulates unique regions of the brain and enhances the blood flow, revitalizing the brain’s metabolism.
 Therapy of this type was made popular by Dr. Oliver Sacks, and it was featured in the movie “Awakenings.”